-The mission of the Neuroscience Program at Moravian College is to strive for excellence in the education, research experiences and service learning opportunities for our undergraduates.
+The mission of the Neuroscience Program at Moravian University is to strive for excellence in the education, research experiences and service learning opportunities for our undergraduates.
 Underlying these goals is a profound commitment to an interdisciplinary educational endeavor that will meaningfully address the enrichment of the human condition and prepare our students to be competitive in today’s academic and professional environments.

 Learning the science underlying the functions of the brain and behavior is a perfect vehicle for teaching critical thinking, creativity, complex reasoning, research methods and effective communication.
 Students will discover how approaches from different neuroscience subdisciplines complement one another and how the findings may be integrated to provide a multidisciplinary understanding of the nervous system.
 Students will develop a strong foundation in both the sciences and humanities, and develop skills adaptable to a wide variety of areas and interests.
 The Neuroscience major will prepare students for career paths that include graduate school, the health professions, education, research and scientific writing.